-The Organization has not established an allowance for loan losses for its mortgages receivable as there are no probable and reasonably estimable losses related to the mortgage receivables as of June 30, 2018 and 2017.
+The Organization has not established an allowance for loan losses for its mortgages receivable as there are no probable and reasonably estimable losses related to the mortgage receivables as of June 30, 2019 and 2018.
 This conclusion is based in part on the fact that the estimated value of the properties securing the mortgages receivable significantly exceeds the amount recognized as mortgages receivable.

-6. Mortgages Receivables Servicing
+7. Mortgages Receivables Servicing

 DuPage Habitat for Humanity mortgages receivables are serviced by Harris Bank at no charge.
-The Organization received \$11,185 and \$4,220 of donated services for the years ended June 30, 2018 and 2017, respectively, which are recorded at fair value in the consolidated financial statements.
+The Organization received \$10,501 and \$11,185 of donated services for the years ended June 30, 2019 and 2018, respectively, which are recorded at fair value in the consolidated financial statements.

-7. Related Party Transactions
+8. Related Party Transactions

 The Organization annually remits a portion of its contributions (excluding in-kind contributions) to Habitat for Humanity International, Inc. (HFHI).
 These funds are used to construct homes in economically depressed areas around the world.
-For the year ended June 30, 2018, the Organization made contributions of \$56,000 (none for the year ended June 30, 2017).
+For the year ended June 30, 2019, the Organization made contributions of \$30,000 (\$56,000 for the year ended June 30, 2018).

-During the year ended June 30, 2018, the Organization received grant funds, contributions and pass-through funds from HFHI and Chicagoland Habitat for Humanity for unrestricted support, build days support, Stewardship and Organizational Sustainability Initiative (SOSI) fee support, and ReStore marketing support totaling \$89,968 (\$130,193 during the year ended June 30, 2017).
+During the year ended June 30, 2019, the Organization received grant funds, contributions and pass-through funds from HFHI and Chicagoland Habitat for Humanity for unrestricted support, build days support, Stewardship and Organizational Sustainability Initiative (SOSI) fee support, and ReStore marketing support totaling \$46,145 (\$89,968 during the year ended June 30, 2018).

-The Organization received grant funds from HFHI, which are sponsored by other organizations, totaling \$58,367 for the year ended June 30, 2017.
+The Organization received grant funds from HFHI, which are sponsored by other organizations, totaling \$58,367 for the year ended June 30, 2018.

-During the years ended June 30, 2018 and 2017, the Organization received net proceeds from HFHI through the Cars for Homes program totaling \$14,729 and \$15,923, respectively.
+During the years ended June 30, 2019 and 2018, the Organization received net proceeds from HFHI through the Cars for Homes program totaling \$20,970 and \$14,729, respectively.

-As described in Note 3, HFHI, acting as a re-granting entity for HUD, awarded a capacity building grant to the Organization.
-The Organization recognized grant revenue of \$31,667 and \$41,740 related to this grant during the years ended June 30, 2018 and 2017, respectively.
+As described in Note 4, HFHI, acting as a re-granting entity for HUD, awarded a capacity building grant to the Organization.
+The Organization recognized grant revenue of \$9,500 and \$31,667 related to this grant during the years ended June 30, 2019 and 2018, respectively.

 During 2011, the Organization borrowed \$249,900 from HFHI, securing the loan by pledging mortgages receivable.
 The loan was refinanced through proceeds from an additional note through HFHI totaling \$400,300 during the year ended June 30, 2016.
-Refer to Note 9 for further information.
+Refer to Note 10 for further information.